How to Create a Welcome Email Sequence (5 Emails That Work)

 How many emails should be in a welcome sequence?

 Five is the sweet spot.
 Enough to build familiarity without overwhelming new subscribers.
 More than seven and you're just annoying people.
+Fewer than three and you're not building enough trust before the pitch.

 What should the first welcome email contain?

 Deliver whatever they signed up for immediately.
 If it's a lead magnet, link it in the first line.
 Don't bury it under paragraphs of introduction.
 Respect their time.
+The faster they get value, the more likely they open email 2.

 How often should welcome emails be sent?

 Start immediately, then space them 2-4 days apart.
 Day 1, Day 2, Day 4, Day 7, Day 10 is a solid cadence.
 Daily emails in a welcome sequence will tank your engagement.
+People need time to process.

 What's a good open rate for welcome emails?